Monday, December 17, 2012

 (CNN) – President Barack Obama said in an interview published Sunday he took no offense at Clint Eastwood's prime-time address at the Republican National Convention, in which the legendary actor and director posed questions to an empty chair, which he said represented the Democratic incumbent.

-"One thing about being president or running for president - if you're easily offended, you should probably choose another profession," Obama told USA Today.
+"One thing about being president or running for president - if you're easily offended, you should probably choose another profession," Obama told USA Today.– Follow the Ticker on Twitter: @PoliticalTicker

 – Check out the CNN Electoral Map and Calculator and game out your own strategy for November.